SammyK/LaravelFacebookSdk/README.md

 This example also demonstrates how to [exchange a short-lived access token with a long-lived access token](https://www.sammyk.me/access-token-handling-best-practices-in-facebook-php-sdk-v4) and save the user to your `users` table if the entry doesn't exist.

 Finally it will log the user in using Laravel's built-in user authentication.

+> **Sessions in Lumen:** The "login from redirect" functionality relies on sessions to store a [CSRF token](https://www.owasp.org/index.php/Cross-Site_Request_Forgery_(CSRF)_Prevention_Cheat_Sheet).
+Since sessions don't exist in Lumen 5.2+, you'll need to obtain an access token using a [different method](#facebook-login).
+For testing you can just grab an access token from the [Graph API Explorer](https://developers.facebook.com/tools/explorer/) (make sure to select your app from the "Application" drop down).

 ``` php
 // Generate a login URL